spectrum-health-systems/myavatool-web-service/doc/man/manual-custom-myavatar-web-services.md

 </h6>
 <br>

+# ADDING A NEW .ASMX WEB SERVICE TO THE PROJECT
 Since we created an empty project, there aren't any valid web services available.
 Let's create one.

 1. Right click the **Avatool-Web-Service** *project*